 - The Worcester County Food Bank

-For Fiscal Year 2019, the most recent year for which data is available, the four regional food banks collectively distributed over 87.1 million pounds of food, about 27 million pounds (31%) of which was purchased through MEFAP.
-Total funding provided through the Department of Agricultural Resources for MEFAP was $18,000,000.00, with $1 million provided for operational costs for administrative and distribution costs.
+For Fiscal Year 2021, the most recent year for which data is available, the four regional food banks collectively distributed over 143 million pounds of food, about 35 million pounds, (a 25.4% increase over FY20) which was purchased through MEFAP.
+Total funding provided through the Department of Agricultural Resources for MEFAP was $30,000,000.00, an increase of $10M, or 50% over FY20.